 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: This book will teach you how to deal with all the likely medical issues you will face in a disaster situation, and including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.

 The New Artisan Bread in Five Minutes a Day: Baking bread from scratch for the first time has got to be one of the most rewarding things a new prepper can do to feel self-sufficient.
-This book will make it easy and will be a welcome holiday gift for both the new and more experience bread maker.
+This book will make it easy and will be a welcome holiday gift for both the new and more experienced bread maker.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!